lobe/lobe-python/README.md

 # For TensorFlow only
 pip install lobe[tf]

-# For TensorFlow Lite only
+# For TensorFlow Lite only -- this requires two steps for the runtime and for lobe (note for Raspberry Pi see our setup script in scripts/lobe-rpi-install.sh)
+pip install --index-url https://google-coral.github.io/py-repo/ tflite_runtime
-pip install lobe[tflite]
+pip install lobe

 # For ONNX only
 pip install lobe[onnx]